-The switch has four positions; (0) Locking position, (1) Garage position, (2) Driving position and (3) Starting position.
+The switch has four positions: (0) Locking position, (1) Intermediate position, (2) Driving position and (3) Starting position.
 The key can only be inserted or taken out of the lock in the Locking position.
 Removing the key automatically locks the steering wheel.

-On certain markets the ignition switch is provided with an acoustical warning buzzer.
-This buzzes to warn the driver when the driver's door is opened that the key has been forgotten in the ignition switch.
+On certain markets the ignition switch is provided with a buzzer which warns the driver on opening the driver's door that the key has been forgotten in the ignition switch.

-Except for the engine ignition system, the electrical system is switched on with the key in the Garage position.
+Except for the engine ignition system, the electrical system is switched on with the key in the Intermediate position.